 - Ramps are colloquially referred to as the King of Stink in Appalachia.

 According to the Oxford Companion to American Food and Drink, about 85 percent of ramps consumed come from the wild where they grow amongst the leaf litter in the rich, moist soil of the forest.
 As the tree canopy grows denser with new growth, increasingly blocking out sunlight, ramps wither and their fleeting season ends.
-It's said that in the American South, when ramps are at their peak, the parked cars of foragers line the highways and folks tromp into the woods with boxes to fill with ramps.
-Allegedly ramps like to grow in the sandy soil near streams or close to beech, birch, poplar and maple trees.
+In the American South, when ramps are at their peak, the parked cars of foragers line the highways and folks tromp into the woods with boxes to fill with ramps.
+Ramps like to grow in the sandy soil near streams or close to beech, birch, poplar and maple trees.

-But what about growing your own?
-Should you have access to similar wild conditions — shade, moist soil rich in organic matter — seeds are available for purchase on the internet and should be planted in the fall.
+Should you have access to similar wild conditions -- shade, moist soil rich in organic matter - it is possible to grow your own ramps.
+Seeds are available for purchase on the internet and should be planted in the fall.
 Agricultural studies reveal, however, that while ramps can be cultivated for commercial use, they should be grown in a forest environment.
 Glen and Norene Facemire in Richwood, West Virginia claim to have the only ramp farm in the world.

-The ramp season runs for short two months, from April to May — sometimes starting as early as late March if the weather is on the warmer side.
-It is their ephemeral quality that gives ramps their increased sense of value.
+The ramp season runs for short two months, from April to May -- sometimes starting as early as late March if the weather is on the warmer side.
+It is likely this transitory quality that gives ramps their increased sense of value.

 Ramps have a delicate look about them with slender white stems that turn burgundy at the base and two leaves fanning out in a v-shape akin to a crocus.